Anyolite/anyolite/README.md

 * [ ] Support for slices
 * [ ] Classes as argument type
 * [ ] Resolve context even in generic type union arguments
-* [ ] Ability to choose between mruby and regular Ruby
 * [ ] Automatic wrappers for `initialize_copy` and similar methods
 * [ ] Class inheritance wrapping can be disabled for any class using annotations
 * [ ] General improvement of type resolving